Built in the 7th century BC, Mamertine Prison is Rome’s oldest prison.

 Many visitors to Rome also book a guided tour of Colosseum and Mamertine.

 How to reach Mamertine Prison

-The Mamertine Prison is on the northeastern slope of Capitoline Hill, at Clivo Argentario, 1.
-Get Directions
+The Mamertine Prison is on the northeastern slope of Capitoline Hill.

 It overlooks the ruinous and scarred Roman Forum, the heart of ancient Rome.

-To get to the prison, you can take Metro Line B to the Colosseo station.
+You can take Metro Line B to the Colosseo station to get to the prison.

 Mamertine Prison is just 900 meters (half a mile) from the station, and you can walk the distance in ten minutes.

-If you prefer a bus, board any line to Piazza Venezia.
-From the town square, the prison is just a five-minute walk.
+If you prefer a bus, board 51, 85, 87, or 118 to reach Fori Imperiali/Campidoglio.
+From the bus stop, the prison is just a three-minute walk.

 Mamertine Prison hours